Underdog-Inc/rails_takehome/README.md

 ## Step 1

-Import and persist the players from the following CBS api for baseball, football, and basketball.
+Import and persist the players from the following CBS API for baseball, football, and basketball.
 This should be build in a way where data can be periodically imported and update existing records in the database

 [http://api.cbssports.com/fantasy/players/list?version=3.0&SPORT=baseball&response_format=JSON](http://api.cbssports.com/fantasy/players/list?version=3.0&SPORT=baseball&response_format=JSON)